Dr. Lori C. Walters

 Lori directs the ChronoPoints laser scanning project as Co-Director of the SENSEable Design Lab at IST, School of Modeling, Simulation & Training (SMST).
 Her research interests include the application of laser scanning, virtual and augmented reality to post-World War historical topics.
 She has received support from the National Endowment for the Humanities, National Science Foundation, Army Research Lab, Microsoft, and the State of Florida Bureau of Historic Preservation.
 Lori can never resist working on any project that addresses an aspect of Mid-Century architecture and design and is known to obsess about one amazing Mid-Century building, the Cocoa Beach Glass Bank.

 Dr. Joseph T. Kider Jr.

-Joe is an Assistant Professor at the School for Modeling, Simulation, and Training (SMST) and holds a joint appointment in the Department of Computer Science.
-He is the Director of the SENSEable Design Lab at the Institute for Simulation and Training which is a transdisciplinary lab researching responsive sustainable architecture.
+Joe is an Associate Professor at the School for Modeling, Simulation, and Training (SMST) and holds a joint appointment in the Department of Computer Science.
+He is the Co-Director of the SENSEable Design Lab at the Institute for Simulation and Training which is a transdisciplinary lab researching responsive sustainable architecture.
 He received his Ph.D. from the University of Pennsylvania and was a postdoctoral fellow at Cornell University.
 Joe’s research area focuses on changing current architectural and urban planning practices by developing, validating, and testing simulation methods utilizing complex illumination, material appearance, physically-based simulation, and spectral rendering to improve design solutions for building energy use and human-building interaction.